Blog Post

 In 2020, further studies refined this analysis, narrowing the possible source to the southern uplands of Scotland.
 However, the exact quarry site remains unknown.
 This uncertainty stems from a lack of comprehensive geological mapping of underwater sandstone formations along Scotland’s eastern coast.
 Some experts have speculated that the stone may have been transported via waterways, possibly from a submerged quarry site now lying beneath the North Sea.

 This raises intriguing questions about the logistical capabilities of Neolithic societies.
 How did they transport such a massive stone across hundreds of miles?
 Did they rely on an extensive network of waterways and seafaring routes, or were the stones traded overland in a series of exchanges between communities?
-These questions remain unanswered, but they highlight the sophistication of the builders’ organizational and engineering skills.
+These questions remain unanswered, but they highlight the sophistication of the builders’ organisational and engineering skills.

 The story of the Altar Stone also underscores the slow pace of archaeological research.
-Despite the clear potential for groundbreaking discoveries, investigations into the origins of the stone have been limited by funding constraints and the challenges of underwater archaeology.
+Despite the clear potential for groundbreaking discoveries, investigations into the stone’s origins have been limited by funding constraints and the challenges of underwater archaeology.
 The sandstone formations off the east coast of Scotland, which could provide definitive answers, have yet to be explored in detail.
 Without such investigations, the hypothesis that the Altar Stone came from this region remains partially validated but not fully proven.

 The debate over the Altar Stone’s origin is part of a broader reevaluation of Stonehenge’s construction and function.
 The monument was interpreted primarily as a solar temple or astronomical observatory for centuries.
-However, newer theories emphasize its role as a site of cultural and ritual significance, with connections to far-flung regions of the Neolithic world.
+However, newer theories emphasise its role as a site of cultural and ritual significance, with connections to far-flung regions of the Neolithic world.
 The diversity of the stones’ origins supports the idea that Stonehenge was not just a local project but a monument with broader regional and possibly even international connections.

 The following steps in this journey will likely involve underwater archaeology, a field that has only recently begun to gain traction.
 As technology improves and funding becomes available, it is hoped that investigations into the submerged sandstone formations along Scotland’s coast will uncover the exact source of the Altar Stone.
 Such a discovery would not only validate this hypothesis but also shed light on the broader network of trade and communication that existed in Neolithic Britain.